bentoml/BentoML/docs/source/guides/metrics.rst

 BentoML allows users to define custom metrics with `Prometheus <https://prometheus.io/docs/introduction/overview/>`_ to easily enable monitoring for their Bentos.

-This article will dive into how to add custom metrics to monitor your BentoService and how you can incorporate custom metrics into either a :ref:`concepts/runner:Custom Runner` or your :ref:`Service <concepts/service:Service and APIs>`.
+This article will dive into the default metrics and how to add custom metrics for either a :ref:`concepts/runner:Custom Runner` or :ref:`Service <concepts/service:Service and APIs>`.

 Having a `Prometheus server <https://prometheus.io/docs/prometheus/latest/getting_started/>`_ available will help visualize the examples in this guide.